 Kyoto Hikibaku 京都引箔

 The art of “Sahari” which is an alloy of tin and copper has been imported to Japan 1300 years ago.
 Starting from the Edo period (1603-1868) Buddhist altars (so-called “Butsudan”) became common in almost every household in Japan.
 Every “butsudan” included a singing bowl – “Orin”.
-It was believed that by making the orin chime one can communicate with Budha and “Stop the evil, purify the place and banish the demons”.
-“Sahari” stands for an alloy of bronze and tin, but only alloys with very high ratio of tin is considered true “Sahari”, created by a technique known since 1843.
-Only one item can be created of a single mold and 180 different techniques are involved, that make manufacturing of “Sahari” a time consuming and tedious process.
+It was believed that by making the orin chime one can communicate with Buddha and “Stop the evil, purify the place and banish the demons”.
+“Sahari” stands for an alloy of copper and tin, but only alloys with a very high ratio of tin are considered true “Sahari”, created by a technique known since 1843.
+Only one item can be created of a single mold and 180 different techniques are involved, which makes manufacturing of “Sahari” a time-consuming and tedious process.
 With the crucial contribution of Kazuya Nanjo, one of Japan’s prominent masters of Orin making, who uses the techniques of his forefathers since 1839 in Kyoto.
 The tradition transferred through generations brings us the authentic sound that is able to calm down the heart and heal the soul.
 The sound of orin becomes even better as time passes by.